-The word "Allah" was used by Arab pagans, Christians, and Jews before and after the advent of Islam.
+25 The word "Allah" was used by Arab pagans, Christians, and Jews before and after the advent of Islam.

-More about Jinn in Message 2: Purpose of Creating Humans, Life, Earth, and Heavens in page 38.
+26 More about Jinn in Message 2: Purpose of Creating Humans, Life, Earth, and Heavens in page 38.

-Reported by al-Hakim in 'al-Mustadrak' (2/506-507) and at-Tabari in 'Jami' al-Bayan' (29/156), and it is authentic]- Translation revised by ChatJPT realized he was approaching.
-This tactic evolved to become the pagans' primary strategy to counter Muhammad and the message of the Quran for years to come.
+27 Reported by al-Hakim in 'al-Mustadrak' (2/506-507) and at-Tabari in 'Jami' al-Bayan' (29/156), and it is authentic]- Translation revised by ChatJPT such claims.
+Moreover, he understood that the majority of Meccans, including most tribal leaders, would testify to Muhammad's high regard and that would spoil the suggested plans.